 In 2011 the record suspesion application process began to change.
 It has become much more complex and although you do not need a lawyer it is a good idea to have someone with experience represent your best interest.

 The team at Legal-EASE Document Service is experienced and offers a free consultation for you to make an informed decision which will lead to committed and simplified service.
 We will complete the application process for you.
 We offer flexible hours and helpful consultations for your convenience.

 Once we have the enrolment basics, we can Estimate what sort of Costs are likely for you in creating and implementing a Record Suspension (Pardon) application package to present to the Parole Board of Canada.
 We will need as much information as we can get from you regarding your convictions—things like when, where, and of what you were convicted and when your last conviction was—this is the information we get from your Information/Interview sheet which you completed during your enrolment process.

-Part C2 is the actual Record Suspension application form.
+Finally, we complete the actual Record Suspension application form.
 Along with this straightforward form, you will be asked how you want to pay the federal User Fee.
 There are a couple of options: The Parole Board of Canada, has a form (Record Suspension Application User Fee – Credit Card Payment form); you may also submit a Postal Money Order or a bank draft or certified cheque (payable to the Receiver General for Canada).
 Either way, the payment form must accompany your application when sent to Ottawa.

 Once the Parole Board receives your application, they will assign your file a reference number.
 They request this number when we (or you) inquire into status updates.
 Once they begin with their examination and investigation into your application, they send out a Confirmation letter explaining what happens next and how long it will be before an answer is returned to you in the form of Granted or Denied.
-If denied, you have an opportunity to submit an Appeal of a Final Ruling.
+If denied, you have an opportunity to submit an Appeal for a Final Ruling.
 If the appeal is unsuccessful, the Board will allow you to re-apply after one year.